FACTBOX-The next European Commission - nominees so far

 MALTA: Former tourism minister Karmenu Vella.

 NETHERLANDS: No nominee yet.
 Finance Minister Jeroen Dijsselbloem, the chairman of euro zone finance ministers, has been mentioned for the economics job.
-Foreign Minister Frans Timmermans also tipped as possible nominee in local media.
+Foreign Minister Frans Timmermans is also a possible EU foreign policy chief.

 PORTUGAL: Secretary of State Carlos Moedas nominated.
 He was previously in charge of government liaison with Lisbon's lenders under Portugal's EU/IMF bailout that ended in May.